peternagy1332/music-composer/README.md

-# Music composing using Recurrent Neural Networks
+# Algorithmic Music Generation with Recurrent Neural Network

 The model is capable to learn the style of a given artist and continue a previously unseen music in that style.